 The computer you are servicing might come with built-in recovery programs provided by the Windows 8 operating system.
-You can use those programs to refresh or restore the computer.
+Use those programs to refresh or reset the computer.

 Refreshing the computer

 If the computer your are servicing does not perform well and the problem might be caused by a recently installed program, you can refresh the computer without losing the customers' personal files or changing the settings.